Foster Youth Rights Resources

 - get healthcare services for sexual assault without telling an adult

-- if you are 12 years or older, choose your own doctor or counselor and make decisions about preventing, testing, or treating STIs and HIV without permission from any adult
+- if you are 12 years or older, choose your own doctor or counselor, and make decisions about preventing, testing, or treating sexually transmitted infections (STIs) and HIV without permission from an adult

 Mental Health